nwalter08/SimpleTwitterReverseAuth/README.md

 SimpleTwitterReverseAuth
 ========================

-By adding a few files and adding one line of code you can get a twitter user's oauth_token and oauth_token_secret.
+By adding a few files and adding one line of code to your iOS 6 project you can get a twitter user's oauth_token and oauth_token_secret.

 Based of @theseancook's work  here https://github.com/seancook/TWReverseAuthExample

 His project is the "Full doctrine", but this project allows you to import the important files from his project and add the following to get the oauth_token and oauth_token_secret.
 The major change I made was I made all the TWAPIManager functions public so that you don't have to make a instance of TWAPIManager to get the OAuth tokens.
+I also got rid of the iOS 5.0 compatibility files.

 Import ABOAuthCore files and the 4 TW files into your xcode project.